zackbradys/rancher-airgap/README.md

 # Rancher Airgap Guide

 ### Welcome to the Rancher Airgap Guide
-Rancher Airgap is a framework and guide built for collecting, packaging, distributing, and installing the Rancher Product Stack in airgapped environments.
-Such as RKE2, Rancher Manager, Longhorn and NeuVector.
+Rancher Airgap is a framework and guide built for collecting, packaging, and distributing the Rancher Product Stack for deployment in disconnected or airgapped environments.

-We utilize the [Hauler](https://github.com/rancherfederal/hauler) project by [Rancher Government Solutions](https://github.com/rancherfederal) to collect, package, and distribute assets. `Hauler` simplifies the airgap process, by representing assets as content and collections and allows users to easily fetch, store, package, and distribute with declarative manifests or the command line.
-In this repositry, we generate these manifests and subsequent compressed archives aka `stores` for the Rancher Product Stack.
+We utilize Project [Hauler](https://github.com/rancherfederal/hauler) by [Rancher Government Solutions](https://github.com/rancherfederal) to collect, package, and distribute the assets. `Hauler` simplifies the airgap process, by representing assets as content and collections and allows users to easily fetch, store, package, and distribute with declarative manifests or the command line.
+In this repositry, we generate these manifests for each of the products.

-**Review the most recent *[releases](https://github.com/zackbradys/rancher-airgap/releases)* or the high level *[example use cases](examples)*!**
+**Review the high level *[example use cases](examples)*!**

 **High Level Workflow:**
 ```bash